doraeneko/bfllvm/README.md

 mini language.
 I used it to familiarize myself with LLVMs facilities.

 ## TODOs
-- The code generation is not optimal - the pointer into the array is realized via ``alloca``, it seems better to registers for storing this value.
+- The code generation is not optimal - the pointer into the array is realized via ``alloca``, it is probably better to use registers for storing this value.
 - Things like ``>>>>>`` etc. scream for an optimization pass to replace it by a single ```add``` instruction :-)